DLR-RM/rafcon-task-planner-plugin/DataTransfer.md

 }
 ```

 When starting to execute the state machine, these specifications are copied into a global variable named **rtpp_data** in the global variable manager (gvm) of RAFCON.
 So when an identifier was passed to a state, the corresponding object can be read from this dictionary.
-For example, reading the size of the passed food e.g. the pizza would look like this:
+For example, reading the size of the passed food e.g. the pizza in an execution state would look like this:

 ```python
  def execute(self, inputs, outputs, gvm):